School Holiday Activities for Animal Lovers | Animal Encounters for Kids

 Check out these places in Ipswich if you are looking for school holiday activities for animal lovers.

-The Ipswich Nature Centre costs just a gold coin donation to enter and is open every day of the year (so this is a perfect choice for school holiday activities for animal lovers).
+The Ipswich Nature Centre is free to enter with gold coin donations accepted and is open every day of the year (so this is a perfect choice for school holiday activities for animal lovers).
 We wrote a full review here.

 Gold Coast animal encounters